ChrstphrHll/npc_gen/students/Hodus Belt.md

 ---
 # Hodus Belt
 ### Description
-- Elf Bard from Kordinia
+- Elf Bard from Verdain
 - 1st year Assault student in Burk
 - shoulder length straight platinum hair that's well kept, Pale Gray eyes, and Brown skin
 - Is Lucky and Vindictive, and has Harmony as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes